Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C and I. Check that you pick the necessary kind.
-The majority of adapters available online are simply plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types A, C and I. Be careful to find the necessary type.
+Most adapters that you can buy are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
 This one works in most countries.

 A portable power bank, like this one